 Also of interest is that Weirsdale has more people living here who work in computers and math than 95% of the places in the US.

-A relatively large number of people in Weirsdale telecommute to their jobs.
-Overall, about 13.14% of the workforce works from home.
-While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
+Telecommuters are a relatively large percentage of the workforce: 13.14% of people work from home.
+While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

-Weirsdale is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small town, Weirsdale doesn't have a public transportation system that people use for their commute.

-The overall education level of Weirsdale is somewhat higher than in the average US city of 21.84%: 25.61% of adults 25 and older in the town have at least a bachelor's degree.
+In terms of college education, Weirsdale is somewhat better educated than the 21.84% who have a 4-year degree or higher in the typical US community: 25.61% of adults 25 and older in the town have at least a bachelor's degree.

 The per capita income in Weirsdale in 2022 was $38,989, which is middle income relative to Florida, and upper middle income relative to the rest of the US.
 This equates to an annual income of $155,956 for a family of four.
 However, Weirsdale contains both very wealthy and poor people as well.